 Toronto is always at the forefront of modern design trends.
 At Lawrence Park, we’re committed to embracing innovative and environmentally friendly gardening practices.
 Creating green roof gardens for Toronto residential and commercial properties in Lawrence Park, Rosedale, Forest Hill, North Toronto, Bridle Path and Hoggs Hollow is an emerging trend we’re particularly excited about.

 Green roofs are wonderful for urban areas.
 They can reduce energy consumption by insulating and cooling buildings.
 They reduce and purify storm runoff and release oxygen into the atmosphere.
 They also create beautiful green and flowering environments that can be enjoyed when viewed from above and below.

 Almost any roof can add something special to your property by going green—whether it’s your home, your pool house, your children’s playhouse or garden shed.
 (Imagine if every condo and commercial building in Toronto went green.
 Imagine what a difference that could make to our air quality and how beautiful those buildings would look from above.)

-We can design your green roof garden, Toronto for you and are certified in green roof installation and irrigation.
+We can design your green roof garden, our experts are certified in green roof installation and irrigation.
 We can also offer you a maintenance schedule that’s an integral part of your green roof’s warranty, thereby ensuring you of years of enjoyment.